zencart/documentation/content/dev/plugins/admin_head_content.md

 In prior versions, the code to do this was replicated on each admin page.

 Since then, admin pages have updated over time to remove the replicated blocks of code in favor of a single inclusion of `admin_html_head.php`.

-As of Zen Cart 2.0.0, this change is complete, and older files used by the old method have been removed.
-This includes:
+The following files which controlled this in older versions are as follows, and WILL BE REMOVED IN Zen Cart 2.1.0:

 - `admin/includes/menu.css`
 - `admin/includes/menu.js`
 - `admin/includes/stylesheet.css`

 Some older plugins may still use these files.
 Migrating to the new standard is straightforward; simply replace the old contents of the `<head>` element by a reference to `admin_html_head.php`.

+If you maintain a plugin which needs to work on both older and newer versions of Zen Cart simultaneously, see [this forum post](https://www.zen-cart.com/showthread.php?229611-Plugin-Maintainers-Important-details-for-Zen-Cart-2-0-0&p=1396050#post1396050) for an example block of code that can be used to support both.

 ![Admin HTML Header change example 1](/images/admin_html_head.png)